 Bonies has been making ‘shaped canvases’ since 1964.
 He uses the common type of canvas for a painting – rectangular or square – but ultimately achieves a complex form by joining several canvases together.
 Bonies achieves optimum contrast through his choice of colour, creating areas of plain red, blue, yellow or green.

-Bonies always approaches his work rationally and consistently, creating his paintings on the basis of predetermined rules.
-The mathematical laws that underlie his compositions produce a harmonious result.
-He can therefore be regarded as a proponent of pure conceptual painting, and there is clearly a close relationship between his work and the minimal art of Sol LeWitt.
+Bonies approaches his work in a strictly conceptual way, creating his paintings on the basis of predetermined rules.
+The mathematical laws that underlie his compositions produce a harmonious result, creating a sense that the work is tilting, that areas of colour are shifting, or continue beyond the edge of the canvas.
+With his systematic approach, Bonies can also be regarded as a leading proponent of pure conceptual painting.

 Bonies also applies his approach of reducing things to their essence to publications about his work.
 Since the 1960s he has insisted that every catalogue, art book, newspaper or magazines are illustrated not with photographs of his paintings, but with graphic representations.
 The unique publication currently being developed for this exhibition, to be published by Walther König, is no exception.

 A major museum show has been devoted to the work of Bob Bonies every decade since the 1960s.
 He has also taken part in many international group shows.
 Today, his work features in the collections of some of the world’s leading museums.
 Kunstmuseum Den Haag organised a major retrospective in 1979.
 Now, in 2021, the museum is to stage another retrospective, in close collaboration with the artist himself.